rohan-2007/ITSC-Colab/README.md

 - Compiled output from TypeScript (`tsc`).
 - `index.js`: The compiled server file.
 - `*.map`, `.tsbuildinfo`: Used for debugging and incremental build optimization.
-- *Note:* You don’t manually touch this folder — it’s auto-generated.
+- *Note:* Don’t manually touch this folder — it’s auto-generated.

 ---